Keyboard layout: Georgian

 There are no keyboards in Georgia with the Georgian script printed on the hardware.
 The conventional keyboards are American QWERTY with a phonetically matched Georgian software layout.
 Hardware with both the Latin QWERTY and the Russian layout is very common, forcing Georgians to know the Georgian layout blindly.
-As with the Armenian, Greek, and phonetic Russian layouts, most Georgian letters are on the same keys as their Latin equivalents.
+As with Armenian, Greek, and phonetic Russian layouts, most Georgian letters are on the same keys as their Latin equivalents.
 During the Soviet era, the Georgian alphabet was adapted to the Russian JCUKEN layout, mainly for typewriters.
 Soviet computers did not support Georgian keyboards.
 After the dissolution of the Soviet Union, a large variety of computers were introduced to post-Soviet countries.
-The keyboards had QWERTY layout for Latin alphabet and JCUKEN for Cyrillic both printed on keys.
+The keyboards had a QWERTY layout for the Latin alphabet and JCUKEN for Cyrillic both printed on the keys.
 Georgia started to adopt the QWERTY pattern.
-In both cases, the letters which did not exist in the Cyrillic or Latin alphabets were substituted by letters that did not exist in Georgian alphabet.
+In both cases, the letters that did not exist in the Cyrillic or Latin alphabets were substituted by letters that did not exist in the Georgian alphabet.
 Today, the most commonly used layout follows the QWERTY pattern with some changes.